tiongMax/Leetcode/DSA/README.md

 - 1293 - A node can store more information instead of just r, c and cost to reach; We can check the cost before pushing a node to the queue so that there is only 1 node with the same r, c in the queue.
 - 1765 - (multiple entry point bfs)

+### Matrix dfs:
+- 827 - We can precompute the area of the island instead of traversing the island for its area for many times.
+Instead of flipping the adjacent 0s of an island after traversing the island, we can flip the 0 and check for its adjacent cells.
+- 2658

 ### Kahn's / Dfs (Topological sort):
 - 207
 - 210